bolatahmett/to-doList/README.md

 # to-do List

-We will Use TDD approach.
+We will use TDD approach.

 There are two applications, a server and a client.
 Both applications are hosted on Aws instance with kubernates.
 The hosting process is as below.